 If you have questions or concerns regarding this statement, you should first contact The Legal Examiner Support.
 If you do not receive acknowledgement of your inquiry or your inquiry has not been satisfactorily addressed, you should contact TRUSTe at http://www.truste.org/consumers/watchdog_complaint.php.
 TRUSTe will then serve as a liaison with The Legal Examiner to help resolve your concerns.

-First and foremost, The Legal Examiner, Injury Board and its management are intimately aware of, and have the utmost respect for, your privacy.
-The confidential nature of your communications with The Legal Examiner, Injury Board and our member firms will always be respected.
+First and foremost, The Legal Examiner and its management are intimately aware of, and have the utmost respect for, your privacy.

 INFORMATION WE COLLECT